The NetBeans E-commerce Tutorial - Designing the Data Model

 table.
 The first table you click will contain the foreign key reference

 to the second table.
-Here, we want the product table to
+Here, we want the product

-contain a reference to category.
+.
 In the image below, you

-see that a new column, category_id, has been added to the
+see that a new column, category_id

-product table, and that a foreign key index,
+table, and that a foreign key index,

-fk_product_category has been added to the table's indexes.
+has been added to the table's indexes.

-the category table's primary key.
+table's primary key.

-belongs to'.
+'.
 In other words,

 "product x belongs to category y."
 Note that this is a unidirectional

-relationship: A product object contains a reference to the
+object contains a reference to the

-category it belongs to, but the related category object does
+category it belongs to, but the related category

-product) can be identified independently
+) can be identified independently

-of the parent (category).
-An identifying relationship
+of the parent (category

 means that the child cannot be uniquely identified without the parent.